Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/readme.md

-> These tests are completed and provided by each of the partners.
+> These test results are completed and provided by each of the partners listed on this page.
-> The results, ARM templates, and guidance in this repo are for informational purposes only.
-MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED.
+> The test results, ARM templates, and guidance (the “Materials”) in this repo are for informational purposes only.
+The Materials are provided “AS IS” and MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED regarding the Materials

 # Business Continuity and Disaster Recovery (BCDR) solutions for Azure Stack Hub